Top 5 Dental Conditions for Dogs and Cats

 Benign Oral Tumor

 Oral tumors can grow inside your pet’s mouth, creating discomfort and potentially issues eating.
 The good news is that not all of them are cancerous.
-Dog owners filed more than $1.2 million in claims to treat benign oral tumors in 2016.
+Nationwide members filed more than $954,000 in claims to treat benign oral tumors in 2017.

 Malignant Oral Tumor

 Oral melanoma is an aggressive oral cancer that typically begins with a tumor growth inside your pet’s mouth.
 This condition is unfortunately life threatening and requires immediate treatment in order to prolong your pet’s life and prevent the cancer from growing.
-In 2016, dog owners filed more than $1.4 million in claims to treat malignant oral tumors.
+In 2017, Nationwide members filed more than $878,000 in claims to surgically treat malignant oral tumors.

 Tooth resorption is a dental abnormality technically referred to as feline odontoclastic resorptive lesion (FORL).
 These lesions develop at the pet’s neck or at the base of a tooth and are similar to cavities.
 While occasionally seen in dogs they occur very frequently in cats.
-Cats typically "chatter" or vibrate their jaws which is an obvious sign of pain due to tooth resporption.
-Cat owners filed more than $181,000 in claims with Nationwide in 2016.
+Cat owners filed more than $182,000 in claims with Nationwide in 2017.

 By definition, ulcerative stomatitis is the inflammation of the mucus lining of a pet’s mouth.
 This condition is worse than gingivitis: it means your pet has a wide-spread infection in his mouth that may extend into deeper tissues.
 This is very painful; pet owners may notice their pets have trouble chewing, or that typical behavior such as grooming and social interaction has significantly changed.
-In 2016, cat owners filed nearly $70,000 in claims to treat ulcerative stomatitis.
+In 2017, cat owners filed over $78,000 in claims to treat ulcerative stomatitis.